With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSunrise Services Inc Sedro Wooley is a mental health clinic in Sedro Woolley, Washington, located at 10212 Collins Road, 98284.
-Sunrise Services Inc Sedro Wooley offers outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Sedro Wooley provides individual psychotherapy, trauma therapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Some other services provided by Sunrise Services Inc Sedro Wooley include court-ordered outpatient treatment, housing services and education services.
+Sunrise Services Inc Sedro Wooley offers telemedicine/telehealth and outpatient treatment.
+Sunrise Services Inc Sedro Wooley provides psychotropic medication, trauma therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Some other services provided by Sunrise Services Inc Sedro Wooley include case management, court-ordered outpatient treatment and housing services.

 Learn MoreSea Mar Behavioral Health Mt Vernon Highway 99 is a mental health facility in Mount Vernon, WA, located at 2203 Old Highway 99 South Road, 98273 zip code area.
 Sea Mar Behavioral Health Mt Vernon Highway 99 provides telemedicine/telehealth and outpatient treatment.
-Sea Mar Behavioral Health Mt Vernon Highway 99 provides trauma therapy, dialectical behavior therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
+Sea Mar Behavioral Health Mt Vernon Highway 99 provides cognitive behavioral therapy, trauma therapy and behavior modification to young adults, adults and seniors 65 or older.
 Sea Mar Behavioral Health Mt Vernon Highway 99 also supports LGBT.
-Additional services offered by Sea Mar Behavioral Health Mt Vernon Highway 99 consist of case management, education services and family psychoeducation.
+Additional services offered by Sea Mar Behavioral Health Mt Vernon Highway 99 consist of family psychoeducation, education services and integrated primary care services.

 Learn MoreSunrise Services Inc Stanwood is a mental health treatment center in Stanwood, WA, located at 9527 271 Street Nw, 98292 zip code area.
 Sunrise Services Inc Stanwood provides outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Stanwood offers psychotropic medication, dialectical behavior therapy and behavior modification to seniors 65 or older, young adults and adults.
+Sunrise Services Inc Stanwood offers dialectical behavior therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and young adults.
 Sunrise Services Inc Stanwood also supports people with serious mental illness.
-Additional services at Sunrise Services Inc Stanwood consist of housing services, case management and supported housing.
+Additional services at Sunrise Services Inc Stanwood consist of supported housing, supported employment and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.